-• If you would like to study a language, find four (4) other classmates who would like to take the same language for credit at approximately the same level.
-Please then promptly contact the Associate Director of the IBC, Jacqueline Saslawski, at jsaslawski@katz.pitt.edu, 412-648-1559, 382 Mervis Hall.
+• If you would like to study a language, there must be a commitment of at least five MBA students per course.
+If you are interested in studying a foreign language, please contact Jacqueline Saslawski, Managing Director, International Business Center at jsaslawski@katz.pitt.edu, 412-648-1559, or stop by at 224 Mervis Hall.